Hamagistral/OnlineRetail-DataEng/README.md

 <a name="introduction"></a>
 ## 🔬 Project Overview

-This an end-to-end data engineering project, where I created a robust data pipeline using Terraform, Airflow, BigQuery, dbt, Soda, and Looker Studio.
+This an end-to-end data engineering project, where I created a robust data pipeline to extract, analyze, and visualize insights from the data.

 ### 💾 Dataset

-This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+This is a transnational data set that contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 The dataset includes the following columns: